reduxjs/redux-toolkit/docs/tutorials/overview.md

 # Tutorials Overview

-The Redux core docs site at https://redux.js.org contains the primary tutorials for using Redux, including how to use Redux Toolkit and React-Redux together.
+**The Redux core docs site at https://redux.js.org contains the primary tutorials for learning Redux**, including how to use Redux Toolkit and React-Redux together.

 :::tip